 a Walk-a-thon: Timeline & Planner

-More and more, organizations opt to put a furry spin on their annual walk-a-thon by expanding its participant audience to our favorite four-legged friends.
-Planning a dog walk-a-thon follows many of the same familiar steps of a regular walk-a-thon.
+More and more, organizations opt to put a furry spin on their annual walk-a-thon by expanding their participant audience to our favorite four-legged friends.
+Planning a dog walkathon follows many of the same familiar steps of a regular walk-a-thon.
 However, specific needs exist for accommodating both your human and canine friends.
-The following download is designed to serve as an addendum to DoJiggy’s How to Run a Successful Walk-A-Thon: A Compete Guide to Managing your Fundraising Walk.Dog Walk Supplement
+The following download is designed to serve as an addendum to DoJiggy’s How to Run a Successful Walk-A-Thon: A Compete Guide to Managing your Fundraising Walk.Information for Dog Walks

 To offset the costs required to produce a walkathon event and boost your fundraising dollars, you may be considering sponsorships.
 Corporate or community sponsors fulfill a critical role in any successful walkathon or fundraising event through financial contributions and helping to increase awareness for your event.
 Here are some useful guidelines on how to get sponsors to support a walkathon.
 Hint – think about what’s in it for them!Learn More

 Never forget that the success of your walk-a-thon fundraiser lies largely in the success of your individual participants’ ability to fundraise.
 One of your biggest jobs as a walk-a-thon administrator is to support your walkers, making it fun and easy for them to fundraise for your cause.
 This article describes in detail five steps for doing this successfully: helping your participants prepare for the walk, making fundraising easy and personal for your participants, providing sample forms to participants, and finally motivating your walkers by providing incentives.Learn More